roshan3010/cs-foundation/README.md

 # cs-foundation
-An effort to build my CS foundation
+An effort to refresh my CS foundation